-Differences Between: Reincarnation and Beliefs of Christianity
+Differences Between Reincarnation and Beliefs of Christianity

+Even though there are a few similarities between the resurrection and reincarnation, for the most part, they are very different concepts.
 Overall, there are many differences between the idea of reincarnation and the central concept of resurrection in Christian beliefs.
 Some of the core differences between reincarnation and Christian resurrection include the following.

 - The soul of Christ returned to the same body, not that of a newly born human.

 - Christ's body was actually dead for three days, and the revival of that physical body is core to the idea of his resurrection.

 - The return of the soul in this resurrection scenario involved full memory of the past life, where reincarnation involves only partial, vague memories, or no memories of a past life.

 - The Christian resurrection is a one-time event that takes place only once for all souls after a period of waiting in the afterlife.